hfisser/S1.IcebergArea/README.md

 Icebergs appear as strong reflectors in synthetic aperture radar (SAR) data.
 In a varying background (*ocean clutter*), CFAR algorithms detect icebergs as outliers.
 A connected set of outlier pixel is grouped as an iceberg with an area.
 However, these CFAR-based iceberg areas exhibit considerable errors, as they inherit variations in the ocean clutter, and in the iceberg backscatter, along with effects of the spatial resolution.
 The *BackscatterRL* CatBoost models are aware of these variations.
 The models were trained end evaluated with reference to Sentinel-2 iceberg areas in several hundred acquisitions across the Arctic in the years 2016-2023 from May to September.

 ### Credits
-This Python module depends on several third-party Python modules.
-Besides standard Python modules, we use code from three packages:
+This Python module depends on several third-party Python packages.
+Besides standard Python packages, we use code from three packages:
 1. The [Sentinel1Denoised package](https://github.com/nansencenter/sentinel1denoised/blob/master/README.md).
 2. Laust Færch implemented the CFAR algorithm used in this module: [CFAR object detection](https://github.com/LaustFaerch/cfar-object-detection).
 A modified version was used.
 3. Johannes Lohse and Catherine Taelman wrote the geocoding module for synthetic aperture radar data: [geocoding](https://github.com/jlo031/geocoding).
 A modified version was used.